dgcfung/react-recipes-state/README.md

-# HOMEWORK: React Recipes Pt 2 - STATE!
+# React Recipes Pt 2 - STATE!

 ![LOVE REACT](./assets/love-react.jpg)

-To get started with this homework:
+To get started with this:

 - cd into `recipes`
 - run `npm install`